viruschidai/node-mv/README.md

 # node-mv

-This is a utility command line tool for renaming or moving a node.js file.
-It will update all the files under the current folder to have correct reference to the moved file.
-And also it will update all the file paths required in the renamed/moved file.
+This is a utility command line tool for renaming or moving node.js file/folder.
+It will update all the files under the current folder to have correct references to the moved files.

 Note: Both js and coffee files are supported.